ayndecastro/liri-node-app/README.md

 Liri is like a siri app where you can request info on certain topics and it'll search through the API's available, retrieve that info and display the results.
 In this specific app, we are using Spotify node API, OMDB, and Bands in Town Api.

 # SPOTIFY
-  -We retrieve the informations by typing "spotify-this-song" followed by the song you want to search.
+  -We retrieve the informations by typing "node liri" followed by "spotify-this-song" followed by the song you want to search.

     -Results will include:
       1. Artist/band name.